kwitful/pyTorch-for-NLP/chapter2-basicANNS/chapter2-part1-ann_regression.md

 ## 1. Introduction

-In this tutorial, we will walk through how to create, train, and evaluate an **Artificial Neural Network (ANN)** using PyTorch to solve a **regression problem**.
-Specifically, we will predict California housing prices based on features such as average income and house age.
+In this tutorial, we will walk through how to build , train, and evaluate an **Artificial Neural Network (ANN)** using PyTorch to solve a **regression problem**.
+I don't feel very good for using an "ideally convenient" dataset.
+However, such datasets function as good utilities for comprehending how neural networks are built and maintained.
+So, we will predict California housing prices based on features such as average income and house age.

 ### What is Regression?
 Regression is a type of machine learning task where the goal is to predict a **continuous value** based on input features.
 For example: